rydei/Chamber-Card/README.md

 # Chamber's Card
-Building Chamber's ability card from Valorant by 3D printing and adding LED's wih a touch of gold.
+Building Chamber's ability card from Valorant by 3D printing wih a touch of gold.